ckswilliams/modOpenREM/docs/charts.rst

    Figure 1: Bar chart of mean DLP per acquisition

+Below each bar chart there are options to sort the order of the data.
+This can be by average value, size of data sample, or alphabetically (figure 2).

 An example of mean DAP per acquisition type is shown in figure 1.

 .. figure:: img/ChartCTSortingOptions.png
    :figwidth: 50%
-   :align: right
+   :align: left
    :alt: Bar chart sorting options

    Figure 2: Bar chart sorting options

-Below each bar chart there are options to sort the order of the data.
-This can be by average value, size of data sample, or alphabetically (figure 2).

 Clicking on an entry in the bar chart legend toggles the display of the corresponding series on the chart.